 Skip to main content

 Aisle Planner and The Knot are built for different users.
-Aisle Planner ($29-$129/month) is a professional tool for wedding coordinators and planners managing multiple events simultaneously.
+Aisle Planner ($49.99-$229.99/month, sold to planners) is a professional tool for wedding coordinators and planners managing multiple events simultaneously.
 The Knot is free and couple-facing, built around a vendor directory funded by advertising.
-If you're a couple planning your own wedding, The Knot is the more relevant product — but it's still built around vendor revenue, not couple needs.
+If you're a couple planning your own wedding, The Knot is the more relevant product - but it's still built around vendor revenue, not couple needs.

 Feature Aisle Planner The Knot Kaiplan